Be the first to know!

 Yes, I’m writing this story as a customer AND a marketing guy :) So you can’t say I’m a totally unbiased voice here!

 Come to think of it, I really do have connections at Sheds Unlimited.
 I’ve worked there, the owner is my brother, and I am their marketing guy!
 Not to mention, I actually ran the company for about 10 years while my brother was off working in an orphanage/farm in Romania.

 He returned speaking really good Romanian.
 Then I went off to the Middle East and studied Arabic!
-This means that between him and I, we speak four languages.
+This means that he and I speak four languages.
 English, Romanian, Arabic, and Pennsylvania Dutch.